 John L. Holland was an American psychologist who pioneered important research in occupational work, personalities, and environments, as the National Career Development Association wrote.
 His work influenced many career counselors and gave them the tools they needed to guide people in the right career direction.

 He established the hexagon shape to represent the six types of career psychology he outlined.
 According to Career Key, Holland organizes people into one of six career personality types: Realistic, Social, Investigative, Artistic, Conventional, and Enterprising.

 It's typical to focus on your two personality types that have the highest percentages.
-In addition, you may write out your Holland Code: the first letter of each personality type in the order of highest to lowest association with yourself.
-For instance, my Holland Code, based on the Holland Codes test, is AESICR.
+In addition, you may write your Holland Code: the first letter of each personality type in the order of highest to lowest association with yourself.
+For instance, based on the Holland Codes test, my Holland Code is AESICR.

-There is a Career Key Discovery® test you can take for a cost to learn about your personality types.
-However, Holland Codes offers a free, written version of the test, too.
+You can take a Career Key Discovery® test for a cost to learn about your personality types.
+However, Holland Codes also offers a free, written version of the test.
 After taking one of the career tests, read below to find out what customer service career aligns best with your top personality type.

 1. Realistic: "The Do-er"

 Practical · Mechanical · Rational